PumpkinJui/blog/docs/blog/posts/250406_a_minecraft_movie.md

 #### 人物形象

 > Bravery.
 Justice.
 Integrity.
 Kindness.
 Perseverance.
 Patience.
-Using these, you were able to win at 「Ball Game.」
+Using these, you were able to win at “Ball Game.”
 >
 > ——[Ball Game](https://undertale.fandom.com/wiki/Snowdin/Puzzles#Ball_Game)